 In the community where you will be teaching your presence is invaluable.
 Classrooms are often overcrowded and teachers need enthusiastic volunteers like you to ease their workload, give the children some extra attention and more exposure to spoken English.
 You may be teaching with fellow volunteers, assisting local Thai teachers or occasionally teaching your own classes.

-Our goal is to help local communities develop by providing the children with the tools and skills for getting good jobs and more education.
-We aim to encourage growth while highlighting the importance in preserving and appreciating culture.
+Our goal is to help our local partner communities develop by providing the children with the necessary skills for improving their future opportunities, all while highlighting the importance in preserving and appreciating the fascinating culture.

 How this project makes a difference: